jdoleary/Spellmasons/docs/CriticalPath.md

 # Critical Path (4st deadline revision)
 - Core:
     - Resolve desync
+        - Write code that looks for desyncs but doesn't try to resolve them.
     - ✔ Resolve pathing
     - Ending your turn shouldn't feel like a chore
         - If no one else is alive, it should end your turn automatically
 - Opt-outable Tutorial
+    - Button in the menu: "Skip tutorial"
+    - Use doodads to communicate
+    - What it teaches:
         - Movement
+        - The Portal
         - Casting
         - Chaining Spells
         - Order of spells
 - Finish Content / Endgame
     - More Spells
     - More enemies